 We believe it is important to translate our education into meaningful community-building action.
 Core teaches us to develop, articulate, and defend a personal ethical philosophy at the heart of our interaction with others.
 So, you have a theory—now put

-put it into action.
-Though every student who receives a scholarship through the Honors College is required to complete 60 hours of community service within the academic year, all of our students value a commitment to something larger than the self.
+Though every student who receives a scholarship through the Honors College is required to complete 60 hours of community service each academic year, our students value a commitment to something larger than self.

 If you want to discuss ideas for community service or have questions about your placement options, please contact Kevin Berezansky at email@example.com.

 Students, be sure to submit your community service hours each month.